touzet/pampa/README.md

 **Examples**: Sample peptide tables can be found in the 'Peptide_tables' folder.

-## Running the program without peptide tables (-f, -E and -d options)
+## Running the program without peptide tables (-f, -d and -l options)

-## Resolution (-r)

-Resolution refers to the mass spectrometer's ability to distinguish closely spaced peaks.
-In the program, we employ it to set an upper limit on the deviation between a peak and the theoretical mass of the marker peptide.
-This option is mandatory.
-Recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.

 ## Taxonomy (-t)